maryandrade/maryandrade.github.io/_posts/2016/2016-07-25-photograph-with-my-father.md

 When he is gone I won’t have an image of just the two of us being happy.
 An image that would remind me of how much he loved me and how much I loved him.
 Of our time together on this earth.

 He used to have a temper, and I hated him for it, but later, his love for me was so grandiose that I never doubted how pure his love for me was.
 I was one of the lucky humans to have a father like him.

-I love you dad.
-I wish I could take a picture with you.